promptfoo/promptfoo/site/docs/configuration/expected-outputs/index.md

     threshold: 5000
 ```

+Note that `latency` requires that the [cache is disabled](/docs/configuration/caching) with `promptfoo eval --no-cache` or an equivalent option.

 ### is-valid-openai-function-call

 This ensures that any JSON LLM output adheres to the schema specified in the `functions` configuration of the provider.
 Learn more about the [OpenAI provider](/docs/providers/openai/#Using-functions).